 Using pictures as a way to preserve memories was an interest that grew into a passion.
 While I was learning my way around a DSLR, I found a way to take my love of preserving memories and marry it with an appreciation of art and my own creativity.
 I found and quickly admired the work of artists whom I’d never seen before.
 Photography has become a way for me to carve out a little bit of individuality in our hurried world.

 I believe that printed photos are some of our most valuable possessions.
-Whether photos are hanging on walls, printed on album pages, or displayed inside a frame, they show the people around us what our priorities are.
+Whether they are hanging on walls, printed on album pages, or displayed inside a frame, printed photos show the people around us what our priorities are.
 After we are gone, what do we want others to know about the things that really mattered to us?
 What will our possessions say about our lives?
 I want my legacy to reflect I was a loyal wife, a loving mother, a unique woman with her own interests, a friend like none other, and a committed community member.
 How can I leave that kind of legacy?
 Once I can no longer speak or act, the photos I’ve captured and shared will be the proof.